qwx9/strangepg/README.md

-strangepg embeds a simple graph manipulation language, which presents GFA tags as tables (associative arrays) and provides means to manipulate the graph and its properties via those and additional tags.
+strangepg embeds a simple graph manipulation language, which presents GFA tags as tables (associative arrays) and provides means to manipulate the graph and its properties based on them.
-Using it involves typing commands in the text prompt of the status window.
+Using it involves typing commands in the text prompt of the status window, or the terminal where strangepg was started.

 Whenever a node's tag is loaded from a GFA or CSV file or on the prompt, the table with the same name is updated with